 Is it for you?

 The Astronaut Scholarship Foundation was established in 1984 by the astronauts of NASA’s Mercury 7 mission to support the education of future leaders in the fields of science and technology.
 Current sophomores and juniors with exceptional motivation, creativity, and performance in STEM fields are eligible.
-The award is for $10,000 for one year with the potential for renewal (up to two years) if progress and grades are satisfactory.
-Winners attend an Astronaut Scholarship Foundation’s Innovators Weekend in the fall and join a life-long network of Scholarship alumni, astronauts, and Foundation supporters.
+The award is for up to $15,000 for one year with the potential for renewal (up to two years) if won as a sophomore and progress and grades are satisfactory.
+Winners attend an Astronaut Scholarship Foundation’s Innovators Weekend in August and join a life-long network of Scholarship alumni, astronauts, and Foundation supporters.

 What are the key dates?

 The 2023 application has closed.
 For the timeline to apply in 2024, please check here for updates around January 1, 2024.